PankajVirendraModi/9th-Resume-Challenge/ad-hoc-requests.md

 | P08          | Atiq_Double_Bedsheet_set    | 1190       |
 | P14          | Atiq_waterproof_Immersion_Rod | 1020      |

-> [!
-NOTE]
+> [!NOTE]
-> The Query and output table shows the revenue before and after promo for two campaigns: Sankranti and Diwali.
+ The Query and output table shows the revenue before and after promo for two campaigns: Sankranti and Diwali.
 The purpose of this analysis is to compare the effectiveness of the two campaigns in terms of generating revenue.
 The main findings are:
-> - The Diwali campaign had a higher revenue before promo (82,573,759) than the Sankranti campaign (58,127,429).
+> * The Diwali campaign had a higher revenue before promo (82,573,759) than the Sankranti campaign (58,127,429).
 > * Both campaigns had an increase in revenue after promo, but the Diwali campaign had a larger increase (66,131,728) than the Sankranti campaign (19,402,700.39).
-> - The percentage increase in revenue after promo for the Diwali campaign was 80.05%, while for the Sankranti campaign it was 33.38%.
+> * The percentage increase in revenue after promo for the Diwali campaign was 80.05%, while for the Sankranti campaign it was 33.38%.
-> - The Diwali campaign was more successful and effective than the Sankranti campaign in terms of generating revenue.
+> * The Diwali campaign was more successful and effective than the Sankranti campaign in terms of generating revenue.

-### 2. Generate a report that provides an overview of the number of stores in each city.
+## 2. Generate a report that provides an overview of the number of stores in each city.
 The results will be sorted in descending order of store counts.(dim_stores)

 ``` SQL
 SELECT city, count(store_id) as total_stores